-- Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year. - Telescopes entered in this division may be built from a kit or by original design.
-Pre-finished telescopes which require no construction or painting are not allowed. - 3 Telescopes are limited to no more than two feet in length.
+- 1 Each exhibitor may enter one exhibit per class.
+Exhibit must have been completed during the current 4-H year. - 2 Telescopes entered in this division may be built from a kit or by original design.
+Pre-finished telescopes which require no construction or painting are not allowed.

+- 3 Telescopes are limited to no more than six feet in length.
 They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
 The stand cannot extend past two feet in length or width. - 4 Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which should be attached to the outside of a 10" x 13" manila envelope.
 You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope. - 5 Two photographs showing telescope construction and operation are required.
 Photographs should be mounted on one side of an 8 1⁄2" x 11" page.
 A brief caption should accompany each photograph.
-Place photos in the 10" x 13" manila envelope. - The telescope must be properly assembled and painted with a smooth and uniform finish.
+Place photos in the 10" x 13" manila envelope. - 6 The telescope must be properly assembled and painted with a smooth and uniform finish.
 Decals, if used, should be attached smooth and tight. - 7 Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 8 Educational displays should be creative and showcase something specific you have learned in the Astronomy project during the current 4-H year.
-Follow copyright laws, as explained in the General Rules as you are preparing your exhibit. - 9 Educational displays are limited to a 2'x 3' tri-fold display board. - 10 Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and/or poster. - 11 Astronomy educational posters must be no larger than a 22" x 28" poster board. - 12 Astronomy project notebooks must be organized in a 3-ring binder.
+Follow copyright laws, as explained in the General Rules as you are preparing your exhibit. - 9 Educational displays are limited to a 2'x 3' tri-fold display board. - 10 Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and/or poster.